-The information contained on this web page pertains to the Fall 2018 Tri-Agency Canada Graduate Scholarship Master’s (CGS M) competition and the internal administration and evaluation process at the University of Waterloo.
+This web page relates to the fall 2019 Tri-Agency Canada Graduate Scholarship Master’s (CGS M) competition and the University of Waterloo’s internal administration of the program.

 - Waterloo’s administrative process